K20QuickFast237/airbnb-clone-project/README.md

 - **How:** authentication, authorization, rate limiting & Throttling, encryption, Input Validation & Sanitization, Logging & Monitoring
 - **Why:** Data Protection, securing payments, Prevent Abuse, Compliance Requirements, Maintain Service Availability

+## CI/CD Pipeline

+- CI/CD stands for **_Continuous Integration_** and **_Continuous Deployment (or Delivery)_**.
+The _Continuous Integration_ deal whith automating the process of testing and adding changes (commits) to the main code base.
+The _Continuous Delivery_ deal whith automating the process of testing and bringing the updated main code base into production.
+- A **_CI/CD pipeline_** automates this process, from code commit to testing to deployment.
+It Fasters Development, fosters higher quality of code, reduces manual errors and ensures consistency across environments.
+It also provides rapid feedback and simplifies the hassles of scalability.
+- **Commonly used tools:** GitHub Actions, GitLab CI/CD, Jenkins, Docker, Kubernetes, Terraform.